jamesrosing/dashboard/memory-bank/progress.md

 ## Recent Progress

+### Three.js Production Build Initialization Fix
+- ✅ Fixed "Cannot access 'l' before initialization" errors in Vercel production builds
+- ✅ Created a specialized three-entry.ts module that defines constants with primitive values before imports
+- ✅ Added a Script component in app/layout.tsx with beforeInteractive strategy to initialize THREE globals
+- ✅ Updated imports across all visualization components to use the new entry module
+- ✅ Fixed webpack configuration to prevent babel-loader dependency issues
+- ✅ Installed missing critters dependency for CSS optimization
+- ✅ Explicitly exported all required Three.js classes and objects in our entry module
+- ✅ Fixed type errors in components that use Three.js objects

 ### Server-Side Rendering (SSR) Compatibility
 - ✅ Created ClientOnly wrapper component for Three.js elements
 - ✅ Implemented safe browser detection with `typeof window !== 'undefined'`